vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   draw my attention on 2024-09-17 and 2024-09-20.

 * On the evening of 2024-09-20, I had an experience of smarting around the anus, while not experiencing bowel pressure.
+See [2024-09-20 anal swelling](2024-09-20-anal-swelling.md) for details.
 This coincided with my attention being drawn toward the "bite" area.

 ## Current learnings